Mary Rich, Countess of Warwick: Adulthood

 Although she relied on her independence, Mary was known as a good woman with Puritan values.
-Her life illustrates the remarkable journey of an Irishwoman who was committed to her life and virtues in the 17th century.
+Her life illustrates the journey of an Irishwoman who was committed to her life and virtues in the 17th century.
 Mary's experiences, which she usually recorded in her autobiography, letters and diary, generally upheld her code of ethics.

 Charles unexpectedly inherited the earldom of Warwick in 1659.
 Thereafter Mary lived mainly at Leigh's Priory near Felstead, Essex, where she helped to raise her husband's three nieces.
 As the years passed she became increasingly devout, spending much of her day in prayer and meditation.
 Leigh's Priory became a resort for bishops and clergy.
 Her diaries record her religious fervour; they also reflect her increasingly bitter quarrels with her husband, whose character was ruined by twenty years of chronic pain from gout and by the tragic deaths of their son and daughter.
 They were reconciled before his death in 1673, and he left her his estate for life.
 Mary died five years later, and by her own wish, was buried "with no pomp".
 There were no surviving children.